Washington College of Law | Claudio Grossman Hall

 Film Screening and Discussion

 In 1982 during Guatemala’s brutal civil war, an elite group of soldiers invaded the village of Dos Erres and slaughtered more than 200 men, women, and children.
 Two small boys survived and were raised by two of the commandos involved in the massacre.
-Finding Oscar is a documentary that tells their stories and the efforts of human rights workers, forensic anthropologists, Guatemalan prosecutors, and US officials to seek justice for the victims of Dos Erres.
+The Dos Erres massacre was one of more than 600 documented massacres committed during a genocidal campaign by the Guatemalan military.
+Finding Oscar is a documentary that tells the stories of victims and survivors, and their tireless efforts to seek justice.

 Kate Doyle, Senior Analyst, National Security Archive

 Jon Longo, Special Agent, US Department of Homeland Security

 Fredy Peccerelli, Director, Guatemalan Forensic Anthropology Foundation

 Susana SáCouto, Director, War Crimes Research Office, American University Washington College of Law

 Anna Cave, Director, Ferencz International Justice initiative, United States Holocaust Memorial Museum